Palisades Periodontics & Implants

-Palisades Surgical Arts offers all oral surgery treatment for our patients, and also for local referring dentists/external offices, such as dental implants, extractions, bone grafting, gum surgery, and much more.
+Dr. Navid Nobaharestan offers periodontal & oral surgery treatment for the patients of The Palisades Dentists, and also for local referring dentists/external offices, such as dental implants, extractions, bone grafting, gum surgery, and much more.

 Dental implants are now the standard of care to replace missing teeth.
 They are highly versatile and can be used to replace any number of missing teeth, from one to all.